-When I first created LOLZ Blog it was not big nor did it have the connections and friends I do now.
+When I first created LOLZ Blog, it was not big, nor did it have the connections and friends.
 I did not know that so many amazing and talented runners from all over the world existed!

-I first created LOLZ blog to reflect upon my personal journey of running.
-It started with a 12-minute mile and 5.5 years later I am here today.
+I first created the LOLZ blog to reflect upon my personal journey of running.
+It started with a 12-minute mile, and 5.5 years later, I am here today.
 My blog also allowed me to meet people who also shared a love for running and working out.
-This was before there were hundreds of blogs and blogging became an advertisement platform.
+This was before there were hundreds of blogs, and blogging became an advertisement platform.

 When I first started running, I was in my own bubble.
 I watched countless races where local heroes ran 17-18 minute 5ks.
 The first 5k I ever ran was in a time of 30 minutes!
-I was in shock of how people could that fast.
+I was in shock at how people could be that fast.
 To me, these local athletes were my only inspiration and the people I strived to be like.
 I never knew elites were running 14 minutes 5ks.
-It’s funny because now I routinely talk to these local legends and fan girl them at races.
+It’s funny because now I routinely talk to these local legends and fangirl them at races.

 The athletes running the Olympic Trials marathon this weekend are fast.

 The athlete that won a local race is also fast.

 The athletes finishing their first race are fast.

 My definition of “fast” will always be different from someone’s else definition.